grzesiek-galezowski/web-of-objects-book/manuscript/01 - notes.md

 - 4 rules of simple design - Beck and Shalloway's version (mention 4 rules in refactoring)
 - overdesign
 - underdesign
+- use of four rules in refactoring
+- 4 rules are just a start -> questions drawn from each rule

 # Enablers